rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/index.rst

 We encourage you to take today's lab guide back to your own environments for re-use and even your own modification.
 With that in mind we have two ways for you to obtain the content.

-- *Source Code*: The source for today's lab guide (and others) is located on :github: `GitHub <>`.
+- *Source Code*: The source for today's lab guide (and others) is located on :github:'GitHub <>`.
 - *Container Image*: Your lab guide is deployed and running inside a container.
-The container image is available at :quay:`quay.io <>`.
+The container image is available at :quay:'quay.io <>`.

 .. toctree::
  :maxdepth: 2